FiatAccompli/Civ6Mods/SettingsManager/README.md

 ![Example Settings](Documentation/SettingsManagerExamplePage.jpg)

-When you have changed the settings use the "Confirm" button at the bottom to lock in the changes (pressing ESC or the back button at the upper right will be revert changes).
+When you have changed the settings use the "Confirm" button at the bottom to lock in the changes (pressing ESC or the back button at the upper right will revert changes).

 ### Saving settings as the default for all games

-To make the current settings the default for all games, click the "Show Saveable Config" button at the bottom left of the settings popup.
-Follow the in-game instructions.
+To make the current settings the default for all games, click the "Show Saveable Config" button at the bottom left of the settings popup and follow the in-game instructions.

 ## For Modders